aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 <summary> Day 3 - Design library cell using Magic Layout and ngspice characterization </summary>

-Section 3 tasks:-
+<li>Section 3 tasks:-</li>
-Clone custom inverter standard cell design from github repository:
+1. Clone custom inverter standard cell design from github repository:
-Load the custom inverter layout in magic and explore.
+2. Load the custom inverter layout in magic and explore.
-Spice extraction of inverter in magic.
+3. Spice extraction of inverter in magic.
-Editing the spice model file for analysis through simulation.
+4. Editing the spice model file for analysis through simulation.
-Post-layout ngspice simulations.
+5. Post-layout ngspice simulations.
-Find problem in the DRC section of the old magic tech file for the skywater process and fix them.
+6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

 Section 3 - Tasks 1 to 5 files, reports and logs can be found in the following folder: